alexschimel/Iskaffe/README.md

 *Iskaffe* uses the [CoFFee multibeam data processing toolbox](https://github.com/alexschimel/CoFFee) (hence the name).
 It is coded in [MATLAB](https://www.mathworks.com/products/matlab.html), but is also available as a standalone application that does not require a MATLAB licence (see the Dependencies and Installing sections).

 *Iskaffe* is still at an early stage of development so it has fewer features and more bugs than you would want.
 Please be patient.
-For a starter, its main current limitations are that it only works with Kongsberg EM Series .all files, and that it does not like loading too many files at a time.
+For a starter, its main current limitations are that it does not like loading too many files at a time.
 Still, the latest release already has some relevant features:
+* Support Kongsberg .all and .kmall formats
 * Detect and alarm when a dataset contains data in more than one acquisition mode
 * Display backscatter, bathymetry, slope, and acquisition mode
 * Find, display, and count "bad" soundings and "bad" pings, for each loaded line